rebcabin/tangledown/README.md

 And I say

-> That's like giving good names to variables in your mathematical theory, but without proofs, explanations, and examples.
-It's nice, but not enough.
-The big picture, the rationale, the proofs, the unwritten motivation, the "why?", the architecture, the blueprints, all get lost in the details.
-Literally "lost" as in never written down.
-To understand the code, you end up running it in a debugger or by inserting tracing printouts, just as, to understand some undocumented mathematics, you work through actual examples and reverse engineer the proof, or, to understand the plumbing of a house with inadequate blueprints, you tear out the walls.
+> That's nice, but it documents only the pieces, and says nothing about how the pieces fit together.
+It's not enough.
+The big picture, the rationale, the proofs, the unwritten motivation, the "why?", the architecture, the blueprints, all get lost in the details, literally "lost" as in never written down.
+To understand the code, you end up running it in a debugger or by tracing printouts, just as, to understand some undocumented mathematics, you work through actual examples and reverse engineer a proof, or, to understand the plumbing of a house with inadequate blueprints, you tear out the walls.

 Literate Programming is the best known way to save your audience that work.
 Who is your audience?
-Yourself, first, especially six months down the line when you're trying to refresh your memory.
-Other programmers, eventually, when they take over the job of maintaining and extending your code.
+Yourself, first, especially six months down the line when you're trying to refresh your memory; other programmers, eventually, when they take over the job of maintaining and extending your code.

 > First, write a paper about your code, then put your actual code in the paper.
-RUN your code inside the paper so others (including your future self) can see it at work.
+RUN your code inside the paper, capturing printouts and diagrams and what not, so others (including your future self) can see the code at work.
 That's just like writing down the proof of your theorem in mathematics.

 Specifically:

-- README.md files are mandatory, or really should be, in projects.

-- README.md files should be authoritative, complete, and in-sync with code.
-README.md files that _can't_ get out of sync with code are best.
-That's akin to having good blueprints for your house or other building you're putting up.
-You wouldn't think of building a house without authoritative, complete, up-to-date blueprints, would you?

-- Let's write the README.md **first**, before we write any code, to record our thinking and reasonong, and to save us the future work of reverse engineering our code.
-This is akin to writing blueprints **first**, before building your house.

-- Let's recursively do this: (think, write, code, (test, refactor, test, refactor, ...) ...), rinse and repeat.
-Never think without writing in your Markdown files, lest we forget why we did what we did.

-- Let's put _all the real, live code_ for a project inside README.md, along with authoritative, up-to-date documentation.
-When you modify one, modify the other along with it.
-That's like modifying your blueprints when you remodel your house.

-- Let's help readers, including, most importantly, your future self, understand the big picture before overwhelming them with implementation details.
-Write about your code in _top-down_ order, just the way you'd write a mathematical theory or a story.

-- Let's create a tool to suck the code out of README.md and rearrange it on disk in some other order required by build tools, debuggers, and IDEs.

 I just described a kind of [Literate Programming](https://en.wikipedia.org/wiki/Literate_programming), a method of software engineering invented by [Donald Knuth](http://amturing.acm.org/award_winners/knuth_1013846.cfm).
 Knuth wrote MetaFont and TeX in literate style.
 He wrote the outline of the book first, which mirrors the architecture of the code.
 Then he fitted the code into the book incrementally rewriting and refactoring until convergence.

-MetaFont and TeX are two of the most important programs ever written.
-In a blatant appeal to authority and celebrity, doesn't that mean Literate Programming is good enough for everyone?

 Literate programming does ***not*** mean literate reverse engineering.
-Literate Programming is an inversion of the usual, broken process in software, which is "write the software, then hold on for dear life whilst you write some half-baked documentation for it by reverse engineering what you did months and years ago!" ***NO!*** Write the documentation *first*, fill in the code, test, revise, etc. Incrementally, interactively, using Markdown *as* your IDE.
+Literate Programming is an inversion of the usual, broken process in software, which is "write the software, then hold on for dear life whilst you write some half-baked reverse engineering document about what you did months and years ago!" ***NO!*** Write the documentation *first*, fill in the code, test, revise, etc. Incrementally, interactively, using Markdown *as* your IDE.
 Write the blueprints _before_ building the house!

 This here document, README.md, the one you're reading right now, is, itself, a Literate Program.
-Because our documentation language is Markdown, we'll call the language of this document + code artifact _Literate Markdown_.
-This here README.md, which you're reading right now, contains all the source for the Literate-Markdown tool called `tangledown.py`, with all its documentation, all presented in narrative style, like a mathematical theory or a story.
+Because our documentation language is Markdown, we'll call the language of this document _Literate Markdown_.
+This here README.md, which you're reading right now, contains all the source for the Literate-Markdown tool called `tangledown.py`, with all its documentation, all presented in top-down narrative style, like a mathematical theory or a story.

 _Tangledown.py_ pulls or _tangles_ code out of any Markdown document, not just this one (README.md).
 The verb "tangle" is traditional in Literate Programming.
 You might think it should be "untangle," because the Markdown document is all tangled up from the point of view of build tools.
 But Knuth prefers the human's point of view.
-The Markdown document contains the code in the _correct_ order --- the order for human reasoning and understanding.
+The Markdown document contains the code in the _correct_ order --- the order optimized for human reasoning and understanding.
 Build tools need the code all tangled up in some other, effectively arbitrary order.

-If we need something _more_ powerful than Tangledown, say to produce publishable LaTeX and PDF files, we'll go back to [org-mode](http://orgmode.org/) and [org-babel](http://orgmode.org/worg/org-contrib/babel/) in Emacs (or [spacemacs](http://spacemacs.org/) for you VIM users).
-Those are much more powerful, best-of-breed, classical Literate-Programming tools.
+If we need something _more_ powerful than Tangledown, say to produce publishable LaTeX and PDF files or to run code from multiple languages in one document, we'll go back to [org-babel](http://orgmode.org/worg/org-contrib/babel/) in Emacs (or [spacemacs](http://spacemacs.org/) for you VIM users).
+Those are much more powerful, best-of-breed Literate-Programming tools.
 You have to learn some Emacs to use them, and that's an insurmountable barrier for many people.
 Markdown is good enough for Github, and thus for almost everyone.

-## DISCLAIMER:

-This is a toy.
-It's a useful toy, but it has zero error handling.
-This document currently talks only about the happy path.
-I try to be rude ("DUDE!") in comments every place where I sense trouble, but I'm only sure I haven't been rude enough.
-Read this with sense-of-humor bit turned on.

 ### COLOPHON: Why Writing Matters

-Leslie Lamport, Turing-Award Winner, 2013, noted, approximately (I've substituted "coding" for "mathematics" in what he actually said):
+Leslie Lamport, Turing-Award Winner, 2013, said, approximately:

 > Writing is Nature's Way of showing you how sloppy your thinking is.
 Coding is Nature's Way of showing you how sloppy your writing is.
-Testing is Nature's Way of showing you how sloppy your coding is.
+Testing your code is Nature's Way of showing you how sloppy your coding is.

 Writing good code is like writing mathematics.
 Good, tested code is like a proved theorem.
-Code without documentation is like a pile of equations with no explanation.
+Code without documentation is like a pile of equations with no explanation, like a house without blueprints.
 It's next to hopeless to understand it, let alone use it creatively or even just to maintain it.

-In another analogy, code without documentation is like a house without blueprints.
-Maintenance and alteration is vastly more difficult without bluprints.
+To keep testing close to writing, we need to RUN code in our documents.
+Jupytext is good for that: it keeps a Markdown file and a Jupyter notebook in sync.

-Keep testing close to writing. (think, write docs, code, (test, refactor, test, refactor, ...), ...) in a nested loop.
+We want to achieve a cycle: (think, write docs, code, (test, refactor, test, refactor, ...), ...) in a nested loop.

-The following tragedy occurs all-to-often in the software world:

-- The original team who wrote GiantProgramX departs.

-- No one on staff knows how to modify or maintain GiantProgramX.

-- Management orders a 3-week Reverse Engineering project to document the design and maintenance of GiantProgramX.

-- The Reverse Engineers finds that the few comments in the code are Dead-On-Arrival --- out-of-date, irrelevant, misplaced, just-plain wrong.

-- The Reverse-Engineering team eventually gives up and writes a NewGiantProgramX from scratch.

-If we write documentation **first**, and we modify and maintain the document **first** whenever we modify or maintain the code, we can sidestep this tragedy.
+## DISCLAIMER:

+This is a useful toy, but it has zero error handling.
+This document currently talks only about the happy path.
+I try to be rude ("DUDE!") in comments every place where I sense trouble, but I'm only sure I haven't been rude enough.
+Read this with sense-of-humor bit turned on.

 ## HOW TO RUN TANGLEDOWN: